 What this means for our soils in Lower Austria

 Lower Austrian arable soils - from the Marchfeld to the Waldviertel - have lost humus content and soil life in recent decades due to intensive conventional agriculture.
 This is not a local problem but a global one.
-According to a UN report, we lost one third of all fertile soils worldwide between 1950 and 1990.
+According to a UN report, we lost one-third of all fertile soils worldwide between 1950 and 1990.

-This means: Many soils today can no longer do what they once could.
+This means: Many soils can no longer do what they once could.
 The plants on these soils are chronically undersupplied - even if the farmer fertilizes with NPK.
 Because NPK does not replace the 77 other elements that are removed from the soil annually.

-The short summary
+The brief summary

 Soil works slowly, but sustainably - and gets stronger with each season.
-Like an account that earns interest on itself.
+Like an account that earns interest itself.

 Leaf is the immediate measure - fast, independent, direct.